 Each May, the nation celebrates Older Americans Month to recognize older persons for their contributions and provide information to help them stay healthy and active.
-This year's focus is injury prevention, with the theme "Safe Today, Healthy Tomorrow."
+This year's focus is injury prevention, with the theme "Get Into The Act."

 Older Americans Month (OAA) is a time to acknowledge the contributions of older persons.
 The Senior Centers will celebrate older persons throughout the month with exciting events and activities.
 Please visit one of the 3 Senior Centers listed below and take a tour and see the wonderful activities and events you can be involved with!